Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 Make sure your SQL Server instance has enough CPU power to handle the workload you have.
 If CPU resources are frequently under-provisioned, keep an eye on CPU consumption and think about hardware improvements.

-Managing tasks and threads
+Managing Tasks and Threads

 Queries in Bulk